 I think one good thing to keep in mind is that if you have the energy and time to do a little hiking, the mountain pass experience gets even better.
 Put on comfortable shoes and walk up on a hill, and the view will suddenly be unlike anything you can see from the roads.
 I have to admit that I was lazy and only did this a few times myself during the trip, but when I did, the view was worth the climb.

 From Switzerland I crossed the border back to Italy and ended up in Malles Venosta.
 Continued north to Austria and there I found something magical.
 Well the Reschenpass / Passo Resia (1455m) of course, although the altitude says it all – it is not a hairpin corner pass, but more valley landscapes.
 But the lakes before arriving to the Austrian border – the smaller Haidersee and the big artifical lake Reschensee.
 WOW.
 I regret it so much that I did not stop to take photos of the lake (only of the car…), because with a bright sunshine over Reschensee and a lake full of kitesurfers… It looked so stunning.

-Because I do not have my own photos of the lake, I am going to take advantage of the wonderful world of creative commons licensed content just so you can see what the lakes look like.
+Because I do not have my own photos of the lake do a search online for it – it’s fabulous.
 I actually did not know about the bell tower before today when I sat and searched for Reschensee images… Wish I would have seen it – or known in advance something like this is there, but I suppose I kept my eyes on the road instead.
 Next time I will have to stop, that looks incredible.
 At least I have a very good reason to go back!